HoraceShmorace/Image-Flex/README.md

 For detailed instructions on setting up the AWS CLI, read [the official AWS CLI documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html).

 ## Quickstart
+Just setup, deploy (update), and upload your source images to the S3 "hosting" bucket.

-Deploy the whole service in 2 commands!
+Spin up an instance of the whole service in 2 commands!
 Run the `setup` and `update` NPM scripts, passing a name for your execution environment (see [Setting the execution environment](#information_source-setting-the-execution-environment)).
 For a detailed explanation of these commands, see the section [Building and Deploying](#building-and-deploying).

 ```bash
 $ npm run setup -- dev